Incentives and Strategic Behaviour: An Experiment: Incentives and Belief Sophistication

-In the previous section we observed that, while mistakes are an important channel to explain how the incentive level changes behavior, subjects' beliefs are a crucial element in rationalizing what a mistake is.
-In this section, we consider \hyref{hypothesis:belief-sophistication}[Hypothesis], that is, if incentive levels directly affect beliefs.
+The previous section showed that, while payoff-dependent mistakes are an important channel through which incentives affect choices, beliefs are also central to understanding observed behaviour.
+In this section, we examine whether incentive levels affect the beliefs participants form (\hyref{hypothesis:belief-sophistication}[Hypothesis]).

-Average belief reports per treatment are depicted in \hyref{figure:belief-sophistication-pmf}[Figure].
-Similarly to what occurred in action frequencies, while higher own incentives lead to mean beliefs shifting toward assigning greater sophistication to opponents (in a significant stochastic dominance sense) in the simpler 2 Steps game, in the more complicated 3 Steps game, beliefs become less uniform when opponents have high incentives but are indistinguishable when they have low incentives.

-Akin to the analysis for action frequencies, we estimate the effect of incentive levels on subjects' implied belief of opponents playing the dominance solution action and of playing a strictly dominated action. \hyref{table:belief-dominance}[Table] confirms that in fact a higher \emph{own} incentive level entails believing in greater \emph{opponent} sophistication.
-Therefore, we conclude in favor of \hyref{hypothesis:belief-sophistication}[Hypothesis][a].

-Although the sign of the effect of opponent's incentive level goes in the same direction, the effects are not significant due to lack of statistical power.
-It is however obvious from \hyref{figure:belief-sophistication-pmf}[Figure] that the changes in beliefs entailed by a higher own incentive level are more substantial when the opponent's incentive level is high.
-Indeed in the 3 Steps game, when the opponent's incentive level is low, there is no statistical difference in mean beliefs when varying own incentive levels.
-This highlights that higher own incentive levels lead to a higher belief in opponent sophistication only when the opponent has high incentives as well, lending support to \hyref{hypothesis:belief-sophistication}[Hypothesis][b].